+Cheerleading is a lot harder than it looks.
 It’s a great sport for models as it can keep you in shape whilst teaching you discipline and giving you confidence.
-Plus, you get to practice ensuring hair and make up fits a particular standard for the mat, just like you’ll have to at a job!

 Have you tried cheerleading?
-Was it for you?
+How did you find it?
 We’d love to hear all about it…